 Craig currently resides in Phoenix, AZ and enjoys hiking and jeeping in the mountains of the great wild west where he gains inspiration to write his songs & poetry.

-Craig left the stage after high school and worked for General Motors at one the world’s most modern auto assembly plants located in Warren, Oh.
+Growing-up, Craig acted in plays and performed with several local rock bands but left the stage after high school and worked for General Motors at one the world’s most modern auto assembly plants located in Warren, Oh.
 While working for GM he attended YSU and took a radio broadcasting course offered by a local radio station.
-After graduating he was hired by that station WYFM/Y103 and worked morning drive and then afternoon drive while moonlighting at rock stations in the Akron and Kent area on the weekends.
+After graduating he was hired by that station WYFM/Y103 and worked morning drive and then afternoon drive while moonlighting at an FM rock station in the Akron and Kent area on weekends.

 Many FM stations at that time in the greater Cleveland and Pittsburgh area pioneered underground, progressive and free-form rock which later evolved into album and classic rock formats as they became more commercialized.